 Icon themes vs GTK themes vs GNOME Shell themes

-Before you can learn how to theme the Gnome desktop on Ubuntu 17.10, you should probably know what exactly you want to theme.
-Unlike Unity, on Gnome you have the choice to theme different parts of the interface differently.
+Before you learn how to theme the Gnome desktop on Ubuntu 17.10, you should probably know what you want to theme.
+Unlike Unity, on Gnome you have the choice to theme different parts of the interface.

 gnome desktop

-Icon themes will change simply the icons for the installed apps.
+Icon themes will change the icons for the installed apps.
 On Unity, applying an icon pack changed the icons for everything, from the folder icons in the file explorer to the status icons in the top right.
 That did not always end up looking good.
-In Ubuntu 17.10, all you need to take care of is that the icon pack has support for a wide range of applications.
+In Ubuntu 17.10, all you need to take care of is the icon pack supports a wide range of applications.

 GTK is a cross-platform framework that can be used to design the user interface of an application.
 Many apps on Linux make use of this framework or toolkit.
 Therefore, installing and applying GTK themes will theme the interface for these applications.
 For instance, Google Chrome for Linux uses GTK.
 At present, Ubuntu uses GTK3 so you should download GTK3 themes.